lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     as 2 groups containing only the 2 oxygen atoms of types 6 and 7, respectively.
 Atoms of types 6 and 7 correspond to the oxygen atoms located at the ends of the PEG molecule, which we are going to use to pull on the PEG molecule.
-Add the following lines to the *input.lammps*:
+Add the following lines into the *input.lammps*:

 ..  code-block:: lammps